brandonerose/RosyREDCap/README.md

 package is **not suited for Multi-Arm projects or massive REDCap projects yet**.
 More to come in future versions!

+Minimum Requirements \* R (and ideally RStudio) installed on your computer \* Access to at least one REDCap projects (real or test) with API Token Privileges according to User Rights \* Permission to export and analyze date for this project

 ![](man/figures/cover.jpg)

 # What is `{RosyREDCap}`?